Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 <br></br>

-## Use Case 11 - Completing an achievement
+## Use Case 10 - Completing an achievement
 <details open>
 <summary>A user wants to complete an achievement</summary>

 - The user navigates to the achievements section within the app and views the list of achievements.
-- The user then views detailed information about the achievement, which includes details of the achievement completion requirement (e.g. total weight lifted, number of workouts completed) and potential reward (e.g. digital currency, virtual pet accessories).
+- The user then views detailed information about the achievement, which includes details of the achievement completion requirement (e.g. total weight lifted, number of workouts completed).
-- Throughout the week, the user progresses through the requirement, with the app automatically tracking their progress.
 - The user can check their current standings in the achievement via the app(achievement tab), which updates in real time, showing their progress.
 - Once the completion requirement has been fully met, the app updates their list of completed achievements.